Five imports we love to see in the PBA Commissioner’s Cup again - FOX Sports Asia

 — ABS-CBN Sports (@abscbnsports) May 2, 2018

 Before the infamous choking incident of Arwind Santos happened, Renaldo Balkman actually led the Petron Blaze Boosters to a 5-2 record in the 2013 Commissioner’s Cup.
-This act merited the Puerto Rican to be banned for life in the PBA.
-But the roadblocks to his return have been cleared when his ban has been lifted by Commissioner Willie Marcial.
+But the violent act initially merited a lifetime ban for the Puerto Rican.
+But the roadblocks to his return were cleared when his ban was lifted by Commissioner Willie Marcial.

 Five years after that episode, he proved his championship mettle when he, Brownlee, and Bobby Ray Parks Jr. led San Miguel Alab Pilipinas to the ABL title against Mono Vampire.
 Given his impressive performance for Coach Jimmy Alapag, it will only be a matter of time before the athletic Balkman can call himself PBA import once more.
-Just like Brownlee, he is one of the few imports who have built a fan base in the country due to his exciting brand of ball.
-Thus, there is a clamor for him to hit the PBA floor yet again.
+Just like Brownlee, he is one of the few imports who have built a fan base in the country.
+Thus, Balkamania to hit the PBA floor yet again.